rsksmart/devportal-1.0/rif/identity/data-vault/cpinner/cpinner-service.markdown

 ##### GET /content/:did/:key

-Get all the `content` associated to the given `did` and `key`
+Get all the `content` (with its `id`) associated to the given `did` and `key`

-Returns: an HTTP 200 with an array of strings representing the associated content.
+Returns: an HTTP 200 with an array of objects containing `{ id: string, content: string }` representing the associated content.
 Will be empty if no content found.

 ##### GET /keys/:did